The 21 weirdest things Dutchies don’t realise are only Dutch

 Dutch people go all out decorating their houses for a newborn.
 Image: Depositphotos

-“The signs on the yard or on the window with the name of the baby when one is born.
+“The signs on the yard or the window with the name of the baby when one is born.
 And perhaps also the birth cards (geboortekaartjes) that we send when a baby is born.” – Alvheim

 READ MORE | Dutch Quirk #87: Invest way too much in window decorations to announce a new baby

-Let’s not talk about the storks bum plastered on the window too, hey Dutchies?
+Let’s not talk about the stork’s bum plastered on the window, too, hey Dutchies?

 3. The inspection-shelf toilet 🚽